 Help mentees overcome challenges

-A good woman’s mentorship program can bring fundamental changes to the company.
+A successful women’s mentorship program can bring fundamental changes to the company.
 It starts with minor modifications, and small changes can eventually turn into significant changes.
 The need to create a good mentorship program should begin by working to overcome the top challenges.
 The challenges can differ from company to company.

 You may be part of a small company that does not show much interest in a mentorship program.
 Try to understand where the hesitation comes from if you face leadership challenges.
 If cost is the issue, reassure them that it is free to launch a program on Together.
 If the concern is that workers will be spending time away from the job, consider setting meetings during lunchtime.
 Be open to adjusting as you go along.